w3f/polkadot-spec/docs/chapter-anv.md

 ## 8.1.
 Collations {#sect-collations}

-Collations are proposed candidates [Definition 131](chapter-anv#defn-candidate) to the Polkadot relay chain validators.
+Collations are proposed candidates [Definition -def-num-ref-](chapter-anv#defn-candidate) to the Polkadot relay chain validators.
 The Polkodat network protocol is agnostic on what candidate productionis mechanism each parachain uses and does not specify or mandate any of such production methods (e.g. BABE-GRANDPA, Aura, etc).
 Furthermore, the relay chain validator host implementation itself does not directly interpret or process the internal transactions of the candidate, but rather rely on the parachain Runtime to validate the candidate ([Section 8.3](chapter-anv#sect-candidate-validation)).
-Collators, which are parachain nodes which produce candidate proposals and send them to the relay chain validator, must prepare pieces of data ([Definition 101](chapter-anv#defn-collation)) in order to correctly comply with the requirements of the parachain protocol.
+Collators, which are parachain nodes which produce candidate proposals and send them to the relay chain validator, must prepare pieces of data ([Definition -def-num-ref-](chapter-anv#defn-collation)) in order to correctly comply with the requirements of the parachain protocol.

 ###### Definition -def-num- Collation {#defn-collation}